ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/InputOutputFiles.rst

 The external model files needed for initializing an experiment can be obtained in a number of ways, including:

-   * pulled directly from `NOMADS <https://nomads.ncep.noaa.gov/pub/data/nccf/com/>`__ (limited timespan for data availability),
+   * Pulled directly from `NOMADS <https://nomads.ncep.noaa.gov/pub/data/nccf/com/>`__ (limited timespan for data availability),
-   * pulled from the NOAA High Performance Storage System (HPSS) during the workflow execution (requires user access), or
+   * Pulled from the NOAA High Performance Storage System (HPSS) during the workflow execution (requires user access), or
-   * obtained and staged by the user from a different source.
+   * Obtained and staged by the user from a different source.

 The data format for these files can be :term:`GRIB2` or :term:`NEMSIO`.
 More information on downloading and setting up the external model data can be found in :numref:`Section %s <DownloadingStagingInput>`.
 Once the data is set up, the end-to-end application will run the system and write output files to disk.